 Criminal Convictions and Immigration

 Almost any criminal conviction can have a negative impact on an individual’s immigration status.
-As a result, there are many advantages to hiring a legal firm with both criminal and immigration experience such as FitzGerald and Company, LLC.
+As a result, there are many advantages to hiring a legal firm with both criminal and immigration experience such as FitzGerald Law Company.

 How can we try to prevent the negative effects of a criminal record on an immigration petition?

 - If you or a family member has a current criminal case pending, we can work to negotiate a sentence structure or a resolution of a criminal case so that it does not have a mandatory adverse effect on the individual’s immigration status.